Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Challenges and Open Issues

 \subsection{QC in Wireless Communications and Networking with Multiple Variables}

 QC has been applied in wireless communications and networking, primarily focusing on individual variables.
-However, tackling optimization problems involving multiple variables poses a more formidable challenge.
+However, tackling optimization problems involving multiple variables poses a more formidable challenge while considering network characteristics, such as high dimensionality, conflicting objectives, resource constraints and so forth.
 Addressing multiple variables in wireless systems presents significant hurdles for optimization and control.
 The exponential increase in dimensionality of optimization problems renders them computationally intensive and impractical for real-time decision-making.
 Balancing conflicting objectives, such as maximizing throughput while minimizing latency and interference, becomes intricate.
 Moreover, dynamic environments exacerbate the complexity, introducing uncertainty in predicting optimal configurations.
 Complex interactions among variables, compounded by resource constraints, further compound the challenge.
-Efficient algorithms that integrate optimization theory, signal processing, and machine learning are essential to effectively tackle these challenges.
+Efficient algorithms that integrate optimization theory, signal processing, and ML is essential to effectively tackle these challenges.
 On the other hand, AI-driven quantum algorithms sometimes require datasets for training, which is currently hindered by insufficient available datasets.

+The challenge of handling multiple variables in wireless networks using QC can be addressed by integrating hybrid quantum-classical optimization frameworks.
+These frameworks utilize classical techniques such as ML and optimization theory to manage simpler or well-understood parts of the problem, while quantum algorithms like QAOA focus on the most computationally intensive tasks.
+Additionally, techniques like dimensionality reduction and adaptive quantum algorithms can help mitigate the exponential growth of variables and provide real-time solutions.
+Developing quantum-inspired algorithms that efficiently handle conflicting objectives, such as balancing throughput, latency, and interference, will also be critical for the challenge.